-In an effort to further expand and attract diverse vendors, the CCA participated at several pre-bid conferences hosted by other government agencies including Cook County, the City of Chicago, and the Illinois Tollway.
-The District was allowed the opportunity to give a brief introduction of the FPCC, provide information on how to do business.
+- In 2021 the District also launched its LinkedIn and used that as a place to promote opportunities for businesses to become vendors. - In an effort to further expand and attract diverse vendors, the CCA participated at a pre-bid conference hosted by the Illinois Tollway.
+The District was allowed the opportunity to give a brief introduction of the FPCC and to provide information on how to do business.
 So far, this practice has allowed us to attract many vendors that had not previously pursued contracting opportunities with the District.
-The CCA has already held workshops with groups of vendors that were met at these pre-bid meetings to provide guidance on MWBE certification, certification types and how-to-do-business with the government.